Promoting safety at sea and the protection of the marine environment

 Mr. Marsh was appointed to the Board in August 2018.
 He is a Trustee and Council Member of The Marine Society and Sea Cadets (MSSC), a Vice President of the RNLI.
 He sits on the development board of WetWheels UK and is an Associate Member of the Stelios Philanthropic Foundation, a UK Charity.
 He is a Fellow of the Institute of Chartered Shipbrokers for whom he is a former President.
 He is also a Younger Brother of Trinity House, Past Prime Warden of the Worshipful Company of Shipwrights and formerly CEO of Braemar Shipping Group PLC as well as a Director of ITIC.

-Mr. Stanley was appointed CEO in July 2019 and a Director in September 2019.
+Mr Stanley was appointed as a Director in September 2019.
+He was previously the IFAN CEO from July 2019 to October 2023.
 Formerly with BP for 30 years working in BP Shipping, HSE, Refining Manufacturing and Supply, Chemicals and finally as Head of Control of BP's Corporate segment.
 He is an external advisor to the Audit Committee of Addenbrooke’s Charitable Trust.
 He graduated from Newcastle University obtaining a first-class honours degree in Marine Engineering and has a BA from the Judge Business School, Cambridge University.
 He is a Chartered Engineer and Fellow of the Institute of Marine Engineering, Science and Technology.

 Mr. Ross was appointed as a Director in March 2022.
 He is currently Head of Safety and Resilience APM Terminals in Maersk A/S and is responsible for all Health, Safety, Security, Environmental and Business Resilience matters for APM Terminals.
 Prior to this he was the Head of Marine Standards and Designated Person Ashore and thus responsible for all Health, Safety, Security, Environmental and Quality matters for the Maersk managed container fleet, including navigational and cargo safety policies.
 Mr. Ross started his career in Maersk in 1994 as an engineer apprentice and has a degree in marine engineering and has also completed a master mariner degree.